tterb/Atomic-Design-UI/README.md

   * Experimenting with new functionalities to allow the UI to automatically modify it's color pallete to better fit the current syntax-theme.

 <br>
-*Keep in mind, this is my first attempt at creating a syntax theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
+*Keep in mind, this is my first attempt at creating a UI-theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*

 __________________________________________________________________________________________________________________
 ## Screenshots: